cdoswald/SPIDER/README.md

     i.
 Pass your preferred height and width size as a `Tuple[int, int]` to the `resize_shape` argument in `load_dataset` (see the [LoadData Tutorial](placeholder)); OR

 	ii.
-After loading the dataset from HuggingFace, use the `SimpleITK` library to import each image using the file path of the locally cached .mha file.
+After loading the dataset from Hugging Face, use the `SimpleITK` library to import each image using the file path of the locally cached .mha file.
 	The local cache file path is provided for each example when iterating over the dataset (again, see the [LoadData Tutorial](placeholder)).

 2. Train, Validation, and Test Set: The original dataset contained 257 unique studies (i.e., patients) that were partitioned into 218 (85%) studies for the public training/validation set